-Refer to Appendix A for the full list of excluded services and relevant CPT codes.
+The full list of excluded services and relevant CPT codes can be provided upon request.
 These services are excluded in the Base Period and the Performance Year when billed for a Member aged 26 months or younger.

 Newborn Admissions

 Admissions that occur within 14 days of life will remain excluded.
 Often these admissions are direct transfers to the NICU- occurring before the Pediatrician has established a relationship with the Member- and cannot be prevented.